“Sicily isn’t just an island, it’s a continent.”

 En primeur is an opportunity to buy wine before it is bottled, in order to get it at a reasonable price.
 This is very necessary in the case of Bordeaux, but I’ve heard complaints that now even the en primeur prices are beyond anybody but bankers and Chinese investors.

-Refined wine is fairly recent to Sicily: it was only around 35 years ago that a new wave of winemakers and cantines started to improve and produce fine wines.
+Fine wine is fairly recent to Sicily: it was only around 35 years ago that a new wave of winemakers and cantines started to improve and produce refined wines.
 The wine industry, as in much of Europe, was devastated by the phylloxera wipe-out in the mid 19th century.
 From that era until the 1980s/90s, the regional wines were either ordinary table wines or had been used to bulk out mainland Italian wines.